 Lots of big companies are willing to send free review products to you.
 They will then use your feedback to influence how their products are developed and marketed.

-It’s so easy to get started with trialing products.
-You simply give your details, including name and address.
+It’s so easy to get started with trialling products.
+You simply give your details, including your name and address.
 Then just sit back and wait for some freebies to arrive through the post!

 The following guide lists a range of options for anyone keen to get involved in testing products for free – and giving their opinion to someone who really will listen to and act upon it.

 - How do I become a product tester?

 - The Best Product Testing Sites in the UK